MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/advanced-ads/readme.txt

 * basic features to prevent ads from being removed by AdBlock and other ad blockers
 * prevent ad blockers from breaking sites where plugin scripts are running
-* ad blocking detection: show alternative content to ad block users with [Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/?utm_source=wporg&utm_medium=link&utm_campaign=wp-features-pro-3) and improve the monetization of your website
+* ad blocking detection: show alternative content to ad block users with [Advanced Ads Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/?utm_source=wporg&utm_medium=link&utm_campaign=wp-features-pro-3) and improve the monetization of your website

 Learn more on the [plugin homepage](https://wpadvancedads.com).

 Thank you for motivating us with your [positive review](https://wordpress.org/support/plugin/advanced-ads/reviews/?rate=5#new-post).

-Localizations: Arabic, Chinese, Czech, Danish, Dutch, English, French, German, Hebrew, Hungarian, Italian, Japanese, Norwegian, Polish, Portuguese, Romanian, Russian, Slovak, Slovenian, Spanish, Turkish, Vietnamese
+Localizations: Arabic, Chinese, Croatian, Czech, Danish, Dutch, English, French, German, Greek, Hebrew, Hungarian, Italian, Japanese, Norwegian, Polish, Portuguese, Romanian, Russian, Slovak, Slovenian, Spanish, Turkish, Vietnamese

 If you have problems with Advanced Ads, please open a [new topic](https://wordpress.org/support/plugin/advanced-ads/#new-topic-0) in our forums on wordpress.org, or reach out to our [premium support](https://wpadvancedads.com/support/), if you have an active license.